5 Practical Ways to Import Google Docs to WordPress

 Then, under Event, select New Document in Folder and click Continue:

-In the next step, connect your Google Docs account and under "Set up trigger," choose the Completed Articles folder in your Google Drive:
+In the next step, connect your Google Drive account and under "Set up trigger," choose the Completed Articles folder in your Google Drive:

 You can test the trigger and it will show you a recent Google Doc: